CLSA

 - Meet the CLSA Sponsor Team

 - Sponsors are returning students whose goal is to mentor the incoming class with the transition to college life.
-The sponsor serves as a supportive resource person through the freshman year.
-The CLSA Sponsor application for the 2020-2021 school year will be available in early March.
+They serve as a supportive resource through the freshman year and receive intensive training that provides the background to effectively and proactively deal with new student issues and concerns.
+The sponsor application will be available in early March.

 Graduate Student Brown Bag Series

-- As a resource to students from Claremont Graduate University (CGU) and Keck Graduate Institute (KGI) CLSA hosts a graduate brown-bag lunch series during the academic year.
+- Graduate Student Brown Bag Series: As a resource to students from Claremont Graduate University (CGU) and Keck Graduate Institute (KGI) our center hosts a graduate brown-bag lunch series during the academic year.
 The workshops take place in a conducive and supportive environment in which graduate students present their research to their peers as a means of receiving constructive feedback.
 This is a wonderful opportunity for scholarly development and intellectual growth.

 Events

-- A calendar of events that celebrates the cultural heritage of Chicanos and Latinos.
-Films, speakers, lectures and social events all constitute the five-college celebration held in the fall semester.
+- A calendar of events that celebrates the diaspora by featuring film speakers, lectures, and social events across the 7C community.

-- CLSA celebrates this festive occasion that honors those who have passed away, while also celebrating the continuation of life.
-With an emphasis on joy rather than sadness, Día de los Muertos comes alive with vibrant colors as an altar is adorned with photographs, candles, fruit, bread, orange marigolds, bright papel picado (paper cut-outs), sugar skulls and many treasured belongings.
+- In collaboration with different offices and departments across the 7C’s our center celebrates this festive occasion that honors those who have passed away and the continuation of life.
+With an emphasis on joy rather than sadness, Dia de los Muertos comes alive with vibrant colors in an altar adorned with photographs, candles, fruit, bread, orange marigolds, bright papel picado (paper cut-outs), sugar skulls, and many treasured belongings.

-- Celebrates the life and accomplishments of the founder of the United Farm Workers Union.
-Speakers, lectures, dinners and musical events are all part of the extensive five-college celebration.
+- Celebrates the life and accomplishments of the leaders of the United Farm Workers Union.
+Speakers, lectures, dinners, and musical events are all part of the extensive 7C celebration.

-- An annual celebration in honor of La Virgin de Guadalupe, the Patroness Saint of the Americas, co-hosted every December with the Chaplain’s Office.
-The commemoration includes a mass with music, followed by a traditional meal.
+- An annual celebration in honor of La Virgen de Guadalupe, the Patroness Saint of the Americas, co-hosted every December with the Chaplain’s Office.
+The commemoration includes a mass, followed by a meal.
 In addition to being a spiritual event, this is also a cultural celebration throughout the Americas.
-Everyone is welcome to attend.

 Art Workshops

 - Students are able to participate in a variety of different art workshops and activities throughout each semester.
-The art workshops celebrate Latino culture in different ways and provide students stress relief.
+The art workshops provide students with stress relief and a creative outlet.

 Guest Speakers and Lecturers

-- The academic year is augmented with speakers addressing important issues to students and the Chicano/Latino community.
-During the 18-19 school year we invited, musicians, poets, authors, doctors and lawyers to present to our students on a variety of topics.
+- The academic year is augmented with speakers addressing important issues to students and the greater campus community.
+Over the years we have invited musicians, poets, authors, doctors, and lawyers to present to our students on a variety of topics.

 Wellness Initiatives

-- CLSA partners with the Monsour Counseling and Psychological Services department to offer students at the 7 colleges free workshops and drop-in mental health services.
+- Our center partners with the Monsour Counseling and Psychological Services department to offer students at the 5 colleges free workshops and drop-in mental health services.

 Graduate and Professional Schools Success Series